aaronweaver/AppSecPipeline/README.md

 ### Run an AppSecPipeline Job

-If setup ran correctly in Jenkins there will be jobs name AppSec Pipeline
+If setup ran correctly in Jenkins there will be jobs named AppSec Pipeline in Jenkins.

 ## Run an AppSecPipeline Job
-Rerun or rebuild Jenkins jobs by running jenkins.bash
+Rerun or rebuild Jenkins jobs by running jenkins.bash.